 When thrifting, do you ever run across cool frames with *ahem* not cool art?
 I do all the time.
 Recently I came across 2 Syroco frames with dusty florals that just weren’t that cute.
 So I made them into chalkboard.
-Keep reading to learn how to make a DIY chalkboard with a vintage frame.
+Keep reading to learn how to repurpose old picture frames into a DIY chalkboard.

 This is the kind of project that I procrastinated on for about a month, but ended up taking a few minutes to complete.